-Take Your Dog To Work Day 2021: 5 reasons to get a pet, even if you work from home
+Take Your Dog to Work Day 2021: 5 reasons to get a pet, even if you work from home

-Attention, everyone: Today is national “take your dog to work” day!
+It’s national take your dog to work day!

-Like most holidays, this tradition feels different in pandemic times.
-Last year, as COVID-19 marched across the globe, practically every dog in America took part in the festivities because office buildings were shuttered nationwide—work was home, and home was work.
+Like most holidays, this tradition feels different during the pandemic era.
+In 2020, as the coronavirus marched across the globe, practically every dog in America was part of the festivities because office buildings were shuttered en masse—work was home, and home was work.

-But let’s not forget, our fluffy BFFs were among the world’s creatures for which the pandemic was a lovely respite.
+But our fluffy BFFs were among the world’s creatures for which the pandemic was a lovely respite.
 No more days spent sitting at the front door, waiting eagerly for moms and dads to reappear.
 They were there all the time!

-This year finds households split into camps as the country nears a crossroads in the fight against the coronavirus.
-While some may still be working from home (your dogs salute you!), others are getting called back to their cubicles and bullpens.
-Whether in the lobby or in the living room, we hope you get to celebrate today with your furry quarantine bestie.
+This year finds households split into camps as the country nears a crossroads in the fight against COVID-19.
+While some are still working remotely (your dogs salute you!), others are getting called back to their cubicles and bullpens.
+Whether in the lobby or the living room, we hope you get to celebrate today with your furry quarantine bestie.

-Oh, and for those of you who don’t have a dog, here are five reasons why you should get one!
+Oh, and for those of you who don’t have a dog, here are five reasons you should get one!

 - Dogs help people exercise.
 Long walks in nature are good for you!
 A 2019 study from the U.K. found dog owners are nearly four times more likely to reach daily physical activity guidelines.